astronomer/docs/astro/first-dag-cli.md

 :::info

-If you're on your organization's network and can't access Astro, make a request to allowlist the following domains on your network:
+If you're on your organization's network and can't access Astro, make a request to add the following domains to the allowlist on your network:

 - `https://cloud.astronomer.io/`
 - `https://api.astronomer.io/`